alcherk/SampleCode/iPhoneCoreDataRecipes/ReadMe.txt

 ---------------------------
 TemperatureConverterViewController.{h,m}
 View controller to display a table view showing cooking temperatures in Centigrade, Fahrenheit, and Gas Mark.

-UnitConverterTableViewController.{h,m}
-Table view controller to allow the user to select a unit converter.

 WeightConverterViewController.{h,m}
 View controller to manage conversion of metric to imperial units of weight and vice versa.